gnperdue/BashDotFiles/README.md

 ## Shell

 * Download and install iTerm2.
 Set up preferences loading.
+(Start with the saved plist file here.)
 * Check `BashDotFiles` (GitHub if needed) and check the installler scripts.
 * Install XCode with support tools
 * Get Homebrew from https://brew.sh & install needed packages.